jhjh007/zinr/README.md

-# zinr
-zinr.com is for sale!
+This is the landing page for the domain Zinr.com.
+Hosted via GitHub Pages.